xpander-ai/nvidia-meeting-recorder-agent/README.md

 - 📅 **Calendar Integration**: Seamless Google Calendar integration for meeting scheduling
 - 💾 **Memory Persistence**: Maintain context across multiple interactions

+## Overview

+Critical and important information often gets lost quickly in meetings.
+This AI Meeting Recorder Agent built with xpander.ai automates the meeting documentation workflow: recording conversations, generating transcripts, monitoring status in real-time, and delivering assets via email.

+This blueprint showcases how NVIDIA NIM microservices can be easily integrated with xpander.ai to build a powerful AI agent.
+Developers can use this blueprint as a starting point to incorporate NVIDIA AI into xpander workflow, or apply it to different use cases that combine xpander and NVIDIA NIM.

 ## Prerequisites

 - Xpander Cloud account with API access